 To maintain your soakaway and extend its working life you should ideally incorporate into the system a pre-filter such as our Sentinel Silt Trap.
 Empty the filter on a regular basis, you will be surprised at how much silt it retains.

-For a closer and more comprehensive look at Soakaway Crates in general including installation tips, please take a look at our introductory video.
+For a closer look and a more comprehensive look at Soakaway Crates in general, including installation tips, please take a look at our detailed introductory video.